 - Been accepted or are enrolled in a teaching certification program;

-VA has awarded over $29 million in STEM Scholarships to date and will continue to award scholarships in 2020.
+VA has awarded over $29 million in STEM Scholarships to date and will continue to award scholarships into the future.

 Additional information about the Rogers STEM Scholarship and eligibility requirements can be found at VA.gov.

-Note: Students who may not be eligible this term may be eligible in the future.
+Note: Students who may not be eligible currently, may be eligible in the future.
 Graduate programs are not currently approved for the Rogers STEM Scholarship.